iamsujanstha/Project-on-saga/README.md

 • A non-admin user can see 10 posts per page.\
 • They can click and view the post in detail.\
-• Admin can login to the side through login button by putting email as ["admin123@admin.com"] and password as ["admin321"] .\
+• Admin can login to the side through login button by putting email as ["admin123@gmail.com"] and password as ["admin321"] .\
 • Admin can edit and delete the post after succesful login.\
-• Admin can create the new post through "/admin/create" route.\
+• Admin can create the new post through "/admin/create-post" route.

 ## Features of App

 • An admin user can login to the website and create / update / delete a post.
 Logged status and language details gets saved to localstorage.\
 • When user hits authenticated routes then the user redirects to 401 page.\
 • Non existing routes are redirected to 404 page.\
-• Translation feature lets user switch between english & nepali.\
+• Translation feature lets user switch between English , Nepali and French.\
-• Every page have dynamic meta title & description.\
+• Every page have dynamic meta title & description.